 How are People Trading Cryptocurrency?

 As interest in cryptocurrency continues to grow, the number of applications and tools available for accessing the funds is evolving too.
-According to the Business of Apps11, Finance was the largest exchange on the market in 2020, but this changed in 2021, when Coinbase took over.
+According to the Business of Apps11, Finance was the largest crypto exchange on the market in 2020, but this changed in 2021, when Coinbase took over.

 Coinbase was also found to be ahead by total number of users, and the most popular platform in the US.
 However, Binance had the most institutional investors, and these individuals had more assets than the average user on Coinbase.